PacWave-Cloud/ingest-pacwave/pipelines/up_looking_adcp/README.md

 is currently set up to read in water-track data from a 5 beam ADCP You may need to add or remove some variables if they aren't saved, as detailed below.

-This README file contains instructions for running and testing this pipeline.
-Datafiles are saved under "./storage/root/data" in netCDF4 and MATLAB file formats.
-Velocity, amplitude and correlation plots are saved in the corresponding "./storage/root/ancillary" folder.

 ## Prerequisites

 * Ensure that your development environment has been set up according to